Esters header image

 Ester from acid chlorides

-Using carboxylic acids and alcohols is not a particularly good method for preparing esters since the reaction is a reversible one and will produce an equilibrium mixture of carboxylic acid, alcohol, ester and water which will result in a reduced yield and separation problems if the ester is to be isolated from the mixture.
+Using carboxylic acids and alcohols is not a particularly good method for preparing esters since the reaction is a reversible one and will produce an equilibrium mixture of carboxylic acid, alcohol, ester and water which will result in a reduced yield and separation problems if the ester is to be isolated from the mixture; as outlined in the method above.
 A much more efficient way to produce esters is by using the reaction of an acid chloride or an acid anhydride with alcohols to form esters.

 mechanism for the reaction of an acid chloride